Sagredos/Yelp-Star-Predictions-Using-TensorFlow/README.md

 # Yelp-Star-Predictions-Using-TensorFlow
-Predict Yelp star rating from review text using TensorFlow

 Predicted businesses star rating based on all review text for that business using neural network implementations in TenserFlow.
 Yelp data was imported and converted to pandas dataframes and a tf-idf vectorizer was utilized